 The United States is one of the few countries that implements daylight savings time changes.
 Most of the world doesn’t, and many are petitioning to make The Sunshine Protection Act a federal law.
 It would make daylight savings time permanent and eradicate the bi-annual time change that Americans experience.

-In 2022 the act did not pass and has remained idle in congress this year.
+In 2022 the act did not pass and has remained idle in congress since.